 Are wearing something other than hiking boots (e.g. flip flops, trail shoes, or tennis shoes).

-Do not have all the necessary gear to safely do training (e.g. safety glasses, leather gloves).
+Do not have all the necessary gear to safely do training (e.g. safety glasses, safety gloves).

 Show up late.

 For all courses

 You must show up on time.
 Be prepared with all your gear and ready to go at start time.
 For outdoor weekends, plan to show up at least 30 minutes ahead of time to get ready (e.g. put on boots, gaiters, rain gear, etc.).